lucaselblanc/almostinverse/README.md

 # Almost Inverse
-Implementation of the **Almost Inverse** algorithm, a variant of *Bernstein &amp; Yang* to calculate the modular inverse of arbitrary integers.
+Implementation of the **Almost Inverse** algorithm, a variant of *Bernstein &amp; Yang* optimized for computing the modular inverse in scalar integers.

 # References
 [Paper](https://gcd.cr.yp.to/papers.html#safegcd)